Innovative SCIZYS by Lumito

 Innovative digital imaging technology meets increasing number of biopsies

-Lumito develops an innovative novel imaging technology.
+Lumito presents an innovative novel imaging technology.
 Using the company’s digital images, pathologists and researchers can obtain a more complete histological basis for analyses and clinical diagnostics.

 We want to offer a powerful tool to meet the demands of rapid and safe tissue diagnostics.
-The plan is to launch our first product for research labs by the end of 2022, followed by a clinical product.
+The plan is to launch our first product for research labs in the first part of 2032, followed by a clinical product.

 The scanner also takes pictures of traditional hematoxylin and eosin-stained tissue sections, as well as of chromogen-based immunohistochemistry (IHC).